Edward Burne-Jones: Honours

 In 1881 Burne-Jones received an honorary degree from Oxford, and was made an Honorary Fellow in 1882.
 In 1885 he became the president of the Birmingham Society of Artists.
 At about that time, he began hyphenating his name, merely—as he wrote later—to avoid "annihilation" in the mass of Joneses.
 In November 1893, he was approached to see if he would accept a Baronetcy on the recommendation of the outgoing Prime Minister William Ewart Gladstone, the following February he legally changed his name to Burne-Jones.
 He was formally created a baronet of Rottingdean, in the county of Sussex, and of the Grange, in the parish of Fulham, in the county of London, in the baronetage of the United Kingdom on 3 May 1894, but remained unhappy about accepting the honour, which disgusted his socialist friend Morris and was scorned by his equally socialist wife Georgiana.
 Only his son Philip, who mixed with the set of the Prince of Wales and would inherit the title, truly wanted it.
 Burne-Jones was made an elected member of the Royal Academy of Science, Letters and Fine Arts of Belgium in 1897.

-Following Burne-Jones' death, and at the intervention of the Prince of Wales, his memorial service was held at Westminster Abbey.
+Following Burne-Jones's death, and at the intervention of the Prince of Wales, his memorial service was held at Westminster Abbey.
 It was the first time an artist had been so honoured.